TXP07/Sperm-Segmentation-Project/README.md

 ```
 pip install opencv-python pycocotools matplotlib onnxruntime onnx
 ```
-Please download the SAM model and the weight file to the path in the folder segment-anything-main.If it is not achieved，you must modify the pathas following.<br>
+Please download the SAM model and the weight file to the path in the folder segment-anything-main.
+If it is not achieved，please modify the pathas following.<br>
-4. **Check the path of sam**:Replace the paths of the SAM model and weight file in the code with the path you actually installed.<br>
+4. **Check the path of sam**:Replace the paths of the SAM model and weight file in the code with the path you actually installed to.<br>
 <div align="center">
     <img src="Example Result/code.png" alt="drawing" width="500"/>
 </div>